About Us

 The graduate program

-Our graduate program is ranked 17th in the nation according to U.S. News and World Report and 10th nationally in the area of social stratification.
-Other organizations rank us even higher; our department is ranked 8th in the world according to the “Shanghai Global Rankings.”
+Our graduate program is ranked 17th in the nation according to U.S. News and World Report and 10th nationally in the areas of social stratification and population.
+Other organizations rank us even higher; our department is ranked 4th in the world according to the “Shanghai Global Rankings.”
 We prepare graduate students for success in any profession that requires versatile research capabilities, strong writing skills, and an ability to work in diverse environments.
 Most of our Ph.D. graduates pursue careers in academia, although some choose positions in government (e.g., the U.S. Census Bureau) and the private sector (e.g., Facebook).

 To review more information about the graduate level sociology degree at Ohio State, please see the graduate program page.